SystemsApproach/5G/cloud.rst

     SD-RAN and disaggregted Mobile Core components described throughout this book.
 Aether includes a centralized operations portal running in the Public Cloud.

+Note that each edge site in :numref:`Figure %s <fig-aether>` corresponds to a CORD POD described in Chapter 6, re-configure to off-load the O&M Interface and the Control elements of the Mobile Core to the central cloud.

 .. _reading_aether:
 .. admonition:: Further Reading